Skip to content

 • show ip route checks the global table, not a VRF table.

-• Use ping vrf NAME, not a normal ping, when testing from the router.
+• Use ping vrf NAME when you test from the router.

-• Interfaces belong to VRFs; routes follow the interface into that VRF.
+• Interfaces belong to VRFs.
+Routes follow the interface.

 • VRF-Lite does not require MPLS.